Dilashmar/Codepath-IOS101-Prework/README.md

 Submitted by: **Dilashma Rajak**

-**ColorSwap Button** is an app that allows you to easily change the background color with just a click of a button
+**ColorSwap Button** is an app that allows you to easily change the background color of your app with just a click of a button

 Time spent: **3** hours spent in total